Fundamentals of IPM: Recognizing & Managing Disease in Vegetable Crops

 By implementing IPM techniques, farmers can prevent problems before they happen and better control those that do.

-During this webinar, we’ll review both common and some not-so-common diseases in the most important vegetable crops in the Northeast and Upper Mid-Atlantic: tomatoes, peppers, vine crops, and leafy greens.
-We’ll then discuss control strategies for these diseases using an IPM approach, including cultural practices and variety selection.
-Finally, we’ll explore sustainable fungicide and bactericide programs considering application timing, using adjuvants to improve efficacy, application methods, and selecting materials to meet your market demands.
+During this webinar, we review both common and some not-so-common diseases in the most important vegetable crops in the Northeast and Upper Mid-Atlantic: tomatoes, peppers, vine crops, and leafy greens.
+We also discuss control strategies for these diseases using an IPM approach, including cultural practices and variety selection.
+Finally, we explore sustainable fungicide and bactericide programs considering application timing, using adjuvants to improve efficacy, application methods, and selecting materials to meet your market demands.

-This webinar is being offered free of charge through support from a Specialty Crop Block Grant from the Pennsylvania Department of Agriculture.
+This webinar was offered free of charge through support from a Specialty Crop Block Grant from the Pennsylvania Department of Agriculture.